emnh/rts/README.md

 # TODO

+- Make health bars the same size even if screen boxes change size when rotating view.
 - Add :start and :stop parameters to defcom macro instead of positional, expecting more parameters soon.
 - Make scroll speed take into account time elapsed in order to scroll at same speed when game (requestAnimationFrame) lags